gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 Next day, we reached her house on time.
 I like this thing about modern families - they are very open minded.
 My parents stayed back in an equally luxurious living room, and I was asked to go up to her room.

-With every stair the love inside me grew.
-I started imagining us together.
+The next seventy seconds were the most difficult minutes of my life.
+With every stair, the love inside was growing.
+My heart was about to come out.
+I was imagining us together.
 My imagination itched my desires so much that an unusual electric current started floating in my body.
 I couldn’t wait to be with her.

 I entered her room.
 The room had colourful walls nicely decorated with family photos.
 A bright sunlight pierced through the floral curtains which along with a pleasant aroma was just enough to upbeat my mood.

 To my surprise, she was not alone.
 She was with Riya.
 Her best friend, and my school mate who had a crush on me.
+The laddoo in my heart splitted into two.

 Next half-an-hour was a beautiful time in my life.
 I had the best blind date possible.
-It was a date with just not one, but two beautiful girls.
+It was a date with just not one, but two gorgeous girls.
 One who liked me and the other whom I liked.